 As it is clear from the data, a good masking tape for automotive refinishing has to withstand a maximum of 90°C for twenty minutes or 110°C for two minutes.
 Obviously, that’s not all to evaluate the high temperature requirements for a quality tape: we have to consider the exposure time to lower temperatures, too.
 A good tape has to resist an exposure of 60-70°C for about one hour and a half, or a bit longer if you are using double basecoat.

-PPM INDUSTRIES masking tape 3011, 3012 and 3013 are designed to withstand 110°C for half an hour, 90°C for one hour and lower temperatures for even longer exposure times, so to offer a significant margin to the average requirements of a professional body shop.
+PPM Industries masking tape 3010 is designed to withstand 110°C for half an hour, 90°C for one hour and lower temperatures for even longer exposure times, so to offer a significant margin to the average requirements of a professional body shop.

 If you want to discover more about these automotive masking tapes,